railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

    If you don't use routing you can always subcontract work orders by creating an empty routing in the subcontract bill of materials.

-Production orders are found in the menu *Manufacture > Production Orders > Production Orders to start*.
+Production orders are found in the menu :menuselection:`Manufacture --> Production Orders --> Production Orders to start`.
 A production order is always carried out in two stages:

 #.
 Consumption of raw materials